sfc-gh-dwilczak/tutorials/docs/engineering/openflow/deployments/byoc_snowflake_vpc/index.md

 ![UPDATE](images/22.png)

 !!! warning
-    It could take longer then the bash command leads to believe.
+    It can take longer then the bash command leads to believe.
 I waited 40 minutes before it worked.

 ### Success